Linear virtual sites with fixed distance

 I-v: 0.022 nm

 The present virtual_site2 does not support this since the position of the vsite is relative to two atoms and hence the distance can fluctuate.
 Here the proposal is make an additional virtual_site (type 2) with fixed distance to the halogen.

-#3 Updated by Justin Lemkul about 1 year ago
+#3 Updated by Justin Lemkul almost 3 years ago

 David van der Spoel wrote:

 Outside the halide atom I think, maybe Justin can comment, but this is a matter of definition for the implementation as well.
 I envision one could write